Search our Physician Database to find the one that is right for you.

 Fax (662) 377-2263

-J. Edward Hill, M.D. is director of the Family Medicine Residency Center.
-He earned his medical degree at the University of Mississippi School of Medicine and is the first Mississippian to serve on the Board of Trustees of the American Medical Association.
+J. Edward Hill, M.D. earned his medical degree at the University of Mississippi School of Medicine and is the first Mississippian to serve on the Board of Trustees of the American Medical Association.
 Having served as president of the American Medical Association from 2005 to 2006, his experience in health related activities ranges from the shaping of health policies at state and federal levels to more than 40 years of experience as a board-certified family physician in rural Mississippi.
 He formerly served as chairman of the board for the World Medical Association.
 In 2010, Dr. Hill received three-year recognition from the National Committee for Quality Assurance (NCQA)/American Diabetes Association (ADA) Diabetes Physician Recognition Program.

 Karen A. Hughes, M.D. serves as associate director of the NMMC Family Medicine Residency Center.
 She received her medical degree from George Washington University School of Medicine in Washington, D.C., and completed her family medicine internship and residency at Bayfront Medical Center Family Practice Residency in St. Petersburg, Fla.
 She has completed a primary care faculty development fellowship at Michigan State University.
 Dr. Hughes is board certified in family medicine and is a fellow in the American Academy of Family Physicians.
 In 2010, she received three-year recognition from the National Committee for Quality Assurance (NCQA)/American Diabetes Association (ADA) Diabetes Physician Recognition Program.